 If there are only, for example, six employers on your “primary list” having one blocked by a disingenuous recruitment agency is a disaster so be cautious.

-Making the job search structured by analysing your goals and formulating a marketing plan in this fashion doesn’t mean being blind to other great options.
-However, it will optimise your job search and allow you to consider how a specific job would add value to your CV, career and skillset.
+Making the job search strategy structured by analysing your goals and formulating a marketing plan in this fashion doesn’t mean being blind to other great options.
+However, it will optimise your job search.
+It will also allow you to consider how a specific job would add value to your CV, career and skillset.

 By reviewing available jobs (both with the organisations you have identified and more generally) to see how closely they meet your search criteria will help ensure your next role is the best you can get in the market and with the employer best suited to your skills, experience and career goals.